-Anthropology, Architecture, Art, Art History, Business/Management/Finance, Economics, Education, Film Studies, History, International Business, International Relations, Internship, Italian, Literature, Philosophy, Photography, Political Science, Religious Studies, Service Learning, Social Sciences/Sociology, Sociology, Urban Studies
+Anthropology, Art History, Classics, Communications, Economics, Education, Film Studies, History, Human Development and Family Studies, International Business, Italian, Literature, Philosophy, Political Science, Religious Studies, Sociology

 This program offers a large selection of courses, including Italian language and culture, art history, economics, history, and literature.
 Information about the range of IES courses can be found at the IES Website.